 Wastewater compliance

-Our supply chain’ wastewater is getting cleaner.
-In 2022, we reached 99.95% ZDHC MRSL compliance.
+In 2023, we reached 99.5% ZDHC MRSL compliance.
 Please see a more detailed analysis of the wastewater from our supply chain here.
 At H&M Group, we have root cause analysis routines in place to handle each failure to help us and our suppliers reach 100%.
 All wastewater results are published on the Institute of Public & Environmental Affairs (IPE) platform as well as in ZDHC’s platform, DetoxLive.

 % of suppliers that are ZDHC MRSL compliant